External Ids for GAST Gene

 GeneCards Summary for GAST Gene

 GAST (Gastrin) is a Protein Coding gene.
-Diseases associated with GAST include gastric mucosal hypertrophy and collagenous gastritis.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+Diseases associated with GAST include duodenitis and gastritis.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
 GO annotations related to this gene include hormone activity.

 UniProtKB/Swiss-Prot for GAST Gene